How to Check an SSL Certificate

 ERR_CERT_DATE_INVALID / "Certificate has expired"

 The certificate has expired.
 Renew it immediately.
 For Let's Encrypt: run certbot renew.
-For commercial: purchase new or renew through your registrar/hosting.
+For commercial: purchase a new one or renew through your registrar/hosting provider.

 ERR_CERT_COMMON_NAME_INVALID / "Certificate does not match"

-The domain you're visiting is not listed in the certificate.
+The domain you are visiting is not listed in the certificate.
 Cause: you have a certificate for example.com but are visiting www.example.com (or vice versa).
-Fix: use a wildcard or SAN certificate.
+Solution: use a wildcard or SAN certificate.

 ERR_CERT_AUTHORITY_INVALID / "Not trusted"

-The certificate chain is incomplete or it's self-signed.
-Make sure the server sends the intermediate certificate along with the leaf.
+The certificate chain is incomplete or self-signed.
+Make sure your server sends the intermediate certificate along with the leaf certificate.

 Mixed Content Warning

 Search your code for hardcoded http:// URLs.
 For WordPress: use the "Really Simple SSL" plugin.
-Generally: add HSTS header after fixing all mixed content.
+In general: add an HSTS header once all mixed content is fixed.

 IndicatorMeaningUrgent?